tutek1/DTLabs/02_Player/lab02.md

 ## Basics of GDScript
 Duration: hh:mm:ss

-Let's open the script we have added to the player in the previous section.
+Let's **open the script** we have added to the player in the previous section.
 You can do that by:
 1. Either by clicking the ![](img/ScriptIcon.png) next to the `Player` node in the scene hierarchy.
 2. Or double click the script file in the **FileSystem**

 ![](img/BaseScript.png)

 As you can see the syntax of **GDScript** is very similar to **Python**.
 Each script can be thought of as class that extends the functionality of the node.
-The first line tells us, what node functionality does the script *extend*.
+The first line tells us, what class the script **extends**.
 In our case it is the player and their class type is a `CharacterBody3D`.
-On line 3 you can see that the variable `speed`, which we used in the previous section is declared.

 ### Variables
 Every variable declaration needs to start with the keyword `var`.
-The name of the variable is written next and is followed by `:` with a type declaration.
+The variable **name** follows next and after it the symbol `:` with a type declaration.

-There are many variable types from the classic float, bool, int, Vector to more specialized ones.
+There are many variable types from the classic **float**, **bool**, **int**, **Vector** to more specialized ones.
 You can see all the base types here in the documentation [Variant class](https://docs.godotengine.org/en/stable/contributing/development/core_and_modules/variant_class.html).

-The variable on line 3 is declared with an annotation `@export`.
+The variable on line 3 `speed`, which we used in the previous section, has the annotation of `@export`.
 This annotation tells the engine, that it should be visible and changeable from the **inspector**.
-If is wasn't there we wouldn't be able to change the variable value like we did in the last section.
+Without the annotation we wouldn't be able to change the variable value like we did in the last section.
 We will come across different annotations in due time.

+> aside positive
+> You do not have to declare the variable types but it is **recommended**.
+Declaring variable types improves performance and helps Godot autocomplete your lines more often.

 ### Functions
-In GDScript a function is declared with the keyword `func` (same as in Python).
-The keyword is followed by the name of the function and parameters its in brackets.
+In **GDScript** a function is declared with the keyword `func`.
+The keyword is followed by **the name** of the function and **parameters** with types in brackets.
 Before closing the function header with `:` it is a good practice to declare the return type with `-> type`.

 > aside negative
-> GDScript does not have private/protected/public modifiers for functions or variables.
-The styling guide suggests, that the name of the variable should reflect its access.
+> **GDScript** does not have `private/protected/public` modifiers for functions or variables.
+The [styling guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html) suggests, that the name of the variable should reflect its access.
 Private functions and variables should start with an `_`.

 ### Lifecycle of a Godot node
-You might be wondering, what do the functions in the script do and when they are called.
-That is, where the Godot lifecycle comes in play.
+You might be wondering, what the **functions** present in the script do and when they are called.
+That is where the Godot lifecycle comes in to play.

-In Godot every node automatically calls a number of virtual functions as it gets created, added to the tree, and so on.
+In Godot every node automatically calls a number of **virtual functions** as it gets created, added to the tree, and so on.
 The importance of these functions can be seen on this simple enemy example:
-- When the enemy is spawned/created, it will play an animation.
+- When the enemy is **spawned/created**, it will play an animation.
-- While the enemy is alive, it will chase the player.
+- While the enemy is **alive**, it will chase the player.
-- After the enemy is defeated, it will drop some coins.
+- After the enemy is **defeated**, it will drop some coins.

 Ok, what are the functions?
-Here is a list of them in the order that they are called:
+Here is a list of some of them in the order that they are called:
 - `_init()` is called **once** when the node is created, it is the same as a constructor in OOP
 - `_enter_tree()` is called **every time** the node is added as a child of another node in the scene tree
 - `_ready()` is called **once** when the node and all of it's children have been created and are also ready